Zeioth/compiler.nvim/README.md

 Press `q` to close the terminal after you are done.

 ## Dependencies
 If you are gonna compile C#, then you need to have `omnisharp` instaled in your system.
+All the other languages are shipped with their compiler already included.

 ## Advanced
 If you want to implement custom behaviors when compiling/running, then read this section